jsuurvali/WSCT_AB_structure/README.md

 # Fine-scale population structure in Alberta's westslope cutthroat trout (_Oncorhynchus lewisi_)
-**This repository covers phylogenetic and regression analysis of 152 ABCE proteins from 76 plant species.**

-The full study was submitted to a peer-reviewed journal on Jan 15, 2025.
+**The full study was submitted to a peer-reviewed journal on Jan 15, 2025.**

 ## Analysis pipeline